JAMS, OPEN MICS & DANCES IN NORTHERN

 session hosted by Seabury Gould

 (or Sam McNeill).
 Admission is free.
-Younger players
+All ages and

-start with "slow play" at 3pm - both by playing
+as well.
+They'll start with "slow play" at 3pm - both

-certain tunes at a slow tempo, and playing tunes that
+by playing certain tunes at a slow tempo, and playing

-are inherently slow.
-The tempo will pick up at around
+tunes that are inherently slow.
+The tempo will pick up

-4pm.
-People are invited to bring instruments and
+at around 4pm.
+People are invited to bring instruments

-voices (or just come and listen) for the sharing of
+and voices (or just come and listen) for the sharing

 some songs.
 More info: call Seabury at 707-845-8167.
 A Humboldt Folklife Society event.